 For commercials airing on Telemundo and Univision, two of the main Spanish television networks, the big demand is for a neutral Spanish.
 Even in productions where lip-synching is planned for the finished product, Ernand has to coach the actor to use his/hers articulators correctly.
 One such project was a very popular L’oreal campaign.
 She coached Beyonce, Elizabeth Banks, and Eva Longoria Parker.
 The actresses had to perfectly pronounce the words in Spanish so that the lip-sync looked flawless.

-To date, her most rewarding linguistic challenge was coaching Japanese Academy Award Winner, Kaori Momoi, in a role requiring her to speak Spanish.
+To date, her most rewarding professional challenge was coaching Japanese Academy Award Winner, Kaori Momoi, in the film La Habitación.
+She plays the role of a Chinese, Spanish speaking immigrant, who lived in Mexico in the late 1800’s.
 Through a Japanese interpreter, Momoi and Ernand worked in perfect harmony.

 Pacific Standard Time